-A graduated response to SEND:
+A Graduated Response to SEND:

 The special educational needs and disability provision at Turves Green Boys' School is designed to help pupils to become independent learners.
 The school has adopted the model described in the Special Educational Needs and Disability Code of Practice 0-25 (January 2015).
-There are three levels of intervention (Please see Local Offer in the Appendix).
+There are three levels of intervention.